isomerpages/mlaw-corp/news/speeches/_posts/2023-10-05-post-Opening Address by Second Minister for Law Edwin Tong SC at MACAD 2023.md

 ---
-title: Opening Address by Second Minister for Law Edwin Tong SC at MACAD 2023
+title: Opening Address by Minister for Culture, Community and Youth and Second Minister for Law Edwin Tong SC at the Mediators' Appointment Ceremony and Appreciation Dinner 2023
 permalink: /news/speeches/opening-address-2m-edwin-tong-macad2023/
 date: 2023-10-05
 layout: post